You Often Need More Than the Airbnb® Host Guarantee to Keep Your Property Safe

-Airbnb’s Host Guarantee plan is free and automatically active in all your rentals.
+The Airbnb Host Guarantee plan is free and automatically active in all your rentals.
 But don’t be fooled into thinking you’re receiving adequate coverage.
-Unfortunately, many rental hosts are unknowingly violating their state’s law when their only insurance coverage is the host guarantee.
-In Airbnb’s own words, their Host Guarantee is not an insurance plan and does not provide much-needed liability coverage, leaving you exposed and at risk.
+Unfortunately, many hosts are unknowingly violating their state’s law when their only insurance coverage is the host guarantee.
+In Airbnb’s own words, their Host Guarantee is not an insurance plan and does not provide much-needed liability coverage protection, leaving you exposed and at risk.

-Some Things Not Covered Under the Airbnb Host Guarantee
+Claims Not Covered Under the Airbnb Host Guarantee Program

-Perhaps you were renting out your house, and didn’t know that your cleaning crew was not removing the soap scum build up in the shower.
-If someone stayed at your home and slipped on that soap scum build up, it would not be covered under Airbnb’s plan.
-Their medical bills would fall into your lap, whether you legitimately knew that the soap scum build up was there or not.
+Perhaps you were renting out your house and didn’t know that your cleaning crew was not removing the soap scum build up in the shower.
+If someone stayed at your home and that soap scum build-up caused them to slip, it would not be covered under the terms of Airbnb’s plan.
+The guests medical bills would fall into your lap, whether you legitimately knew that the soap scum build-up was there or not.
 Likewise, if a guest were to slip and fall anywhere on your property, you could be held liable for their injury.
-The Airbnb host coverage is a welcome supplemental plan to your current commercial liability insurance, but it does not cover some of the most important things in the rental business, such as liability.
+The Airbnb host coverage is a welcome supplemental plan to your current commercial liability insurance, but it does not cover some of the most important things in the hosting business, such as liability.

-Airbnb Insurance Coverage: The Host Guarantee is Not Insurance
+Airbnb Damage Protection: The Host Guarantee is Not Insurance

-When you rent through Airbnb, you’re automatically covered under their Host Guarantee which allegedly covers you for any property damage a guest may cause.
+When you rent through Airbnb, you’re automatically covered under their Host Guarantee which allegedly covers you for any property damage a guest may cause while you are the host.
 However, Airbnb states on their website “the Airbnb Host Guarantee is not insurance and should not be considered as a replacement or stand-in for homeowners or renters insurance.”
 Other concerns are reviews online.
-There are many well published blogs explaining in detail why and how the Host Guarantee was denied.
-Every Airbnb host already carriers either homeowners or renter’s insurance, so just make sure it covers short-term Airbnb guests, and don’t reply on a guarantee.
+There are many well-published blogs explaining in detail why and how the Host Guarantee protection was denied for property damage.
+Every Airbnb host already carries either homeowners or renter’s damage protection, so just make sure it covers short-term guests for your own protection.